ArtifactDB/gypsum-bioc-index/README.md

   but requires additional updates to [`fresh.sh`](fresh.sh) and [`update.sh`](update.sh) to build and update the new database.

 In general, we recommend breaking down large JSON schemas into smaller subschemas for easier development.
-We then use [merge-json-schemas](https://github.com/ArtifactDB/merge-json-schemas) to merge subschemas into the full Bioconductor schema, which is then published on GitHub Pages.
+We use [merge-json-schemas](https://github.com/ArtifactDB/merge-json-schemas) to merge subschemas into the full Bioconductor schema, which is then published on GitHub Pages.
 Developers adding entirely new schemas should udpate [`merge.sh`](merge.sh) to ensure these schemas are merged and published.

 ## Publishing SQLite files